codeontap/codeontap/docs/developer-guides/aws-data-pipeline.md

 #### Disk Size

 When using an EC2 instance in a data pipeline if you use the default Ec2 ami type the S3 staging directory (the location on the instance where the S3 bucket data is initially placed before performing any operations) only has minimal disk space.
 We have a defined *rinse-and-repeat* pipeline-definition that contains a preprocessing step that attaches a new block-device (disk) to the staging location to increase the staging location volume size.
 This may need to be implemented and/or configured based on your requirements (anything greater than 5GB).
-When used in a COT (Code on Tap) implementation, the disks are only used during the data pipeline execution so overprovisioning the disk size is a non-issue.
+When used in a COT (Code on Tap) implementation, the disks are only used during the data pipeline execution so over provisioning the disk size is a non-issue.

 ##### AWS CLI